 You've probably heard about the concept of time relativity.
 Whether you are already familiar with the idea of time dilation or just taking your first steps in the field of special relativity, this time dilation calculator is for you.
 It will help you to get a better understanding of relativistic effects and of the time dilation equation.

 Time is relative: twin astronauts

 The time dilation principle states that time isn't perceived in the same way by everyone.
 If you move at a very high speed, time begins to slow down.
 Obviously, you don't get to move in slow motion – from your perspective, it passes as usual.
 Instead, you can observe that time passes much slower for all objects you move relative to.

 A famous thought experiment of twin astronauts is a good example that makes time dilation easier to understand.
 Imagine that one of the twins stays at home on Earth, and the other one gets on a high-speed rocket.
 He spends some time traveling through space and returns home after what he thought was a few years.
 To his surprise, he finds that his twin has aged much more and is now an older man.

 Time dilation equation

 How much faster did the 'stationary' twin age?
 It is possible to calculate the exact value with the time dilation equation:

-Δt'is the time that has passed as measured by the traveling observer (relative time);
+- – Time that has passed as measured by a stationary observer (relative time);

-Δtis the time that has passed as measured by a stationary observer;
+- – Time that has passed as measured by the traveling observer;

 - – Speed of the traveling observer; and